lyttelgeek/WidescreenDisplayPanels/README.md

 ## Usage

-Each panel is divided into horizontal segments depending on its width.
+Each panel is divided into horizontal/vertical segments depending on its length.
 Each segment behaves as a single vanilla panel:

 - Evaluates rules in order
 - Displays the first matching rule